Azure/bicep-registry-modules/avm/res/network/network-manager/README.md

 ### Parameter: `securityAdminConfigurations`

-Security Admin Configurations, Rule Collections and Rules to create for the network manager.
-Azure Virtual Network Manager provides two different types of configurations you can deploy across your virtual networks, one of them being a SecurityAdmin configuration.
+Security Admin Configurations requires enabling the "SecurityAdmin" feature on Network Manager.
 A security admin configuration contains a set of rule collections.
 Each rule collection contains one or more security admin rules.
 You then associate the rule collection with the network groups that you want to apply the security admin rules to.

 - Required: No
 - Type: array